losizm/scamper/README.md

 `java.io.InputStream`.

 ### Creating Body
-When building a message, use one of the `Entity` factory methods to create the body.
-For example, you can create a message body using text content.
+When building a message, use the `Entity` factory to create the body.
+For example, you can create the body using text content.

 ```scala
 import scamper.Entity